 Make the most of the financial resources available to you as a UBC graduate student.

 We recognize the importance of financial support to academic success and are committed to funding all of our graduate students.
-We typically offer MA students 20 months of funding and a minimum of four years of funding to PhD students.
+We typically offer MA students 20 months of funding and a minimum of five years of funding to PhD students.
 UBC automatically considers domestic and international applicants for funding as part of the application process.

 Funding packages consist of scholarships and employment, usually in the form of teaching assistantships and, when available, research assistantships.